beth-panx/win-student-dev/samples/UWP-MSGraph/README.md

 5. Adding a Graph-powered control to enable login.
 6. Making an ad-hoc call to any Microsoft Graph API.

+By the end, you'll have a UWP application that enables a user to login and see their user display name from Microsoft Graph.

 ## What you'll need

 To complete this guide you'll need the following: